While the eagle gets the glory, the penguin is quietly standing guard over America's nukes. The Linux penguin, that is.

 Lightning is a huge system, "probably about one and a half times the size of a tennis court," Hutchings said, noting that his company worked on a similar large system at Lawrence Livermore National Laboratory.

 Los Alamos' ASCI-Linux cluster will first be deployed at Linux Networx's facility.
 There, the project team will build and integrate the system "so that it's running as one complete unit," Hutchings said.
 "Then, we'll turn around, tear it down and rebuild it at the customer's facility."
-Getting the
+Getting the system up and working out all the bugs off-site "speeds up the deployment process for [Los Alamos] with very little intrusiveness on their data center," he said.

 Like many other scientific organizations, the lab has been using Linux since the mid-'90s, Danneskiold said.
 The proven price and performance of Linux made it the top choice for the Lightning project.